carrot/burrow/README.md

 Clone this project into your [$GOPATH](https://golang.org/cmd/go/#hdr-GOPATH_environment_variable).

-The project by default is set up to point at `github.com/carrot/burrow`, but you can change that to whatever you'd like.
+By default, this project is set up to point at `github.com/carrot/burrow`, but you can change that to whatever you'd like.
 Just be sure to update all references in the code to match your new location.

 #### Multiple Environment Support